jordond/drag-select-compose/README.md

 See the documentation for `LazyDragSelectVerticalGrid` and `SelectableItem` for all the options you can customize.

-## Demo App
+## Demo

+To run a demo for the library you can look inside of `/demo` to see a standard Android application, and a Compose Multiplatform application.

+### Android Demo

-A demo app is included in the `demo` module, run it by following these steps:
+A demo app is included in the `:demo:android` module, run it by following these steps:

 ```shell
 git clone git@github.com:jordond/drag-select-compose.git drag-select-compose